arnavjainpro/neural_network/README.md

 # Neural Network

-Welcome to the Neural Network project, a simple implementation designed to help users understand the fundamentals of neural networks and their applications.
+Welcome to my Neural Network project, a simple implementation designed to help users understand the fundamentals of neural networks and their applications.
 This project consists of a three-layer neural network where each node in the layers has corresponding weights to determine the flow of data.

 ![Neural Network Structure](https://i.imgur.com/oJlXD2e.png)